-- 1. Agencies meeting the criteria are encouraged to complete an electronic Organization/Agency Application and submit it to the Field Education Program. - 2.
-Applying agencies will be reviewed by the Field Education Program for approval.
+- 1. Agencies meeting the criteria are encouraged to complete and submit an electronic Organization/Agency Application to the Field Education Program. - 2.
+The Field Education Program will review applying agencies for approval.
 Agencies will be notified of acceptance status by mail, with any special conditions noted in the Field Education Program's letter to the agency.